micahstubbs/violet-iguanas/06/README.md

-an iteration that fills the inside of a 142px by 22px space
+an iteration that fills the inside of a 142px by 22px space. think of this as banner mode. data art.
 ---

 Uses `geoVoronoi` to compute triangles from a set of points on the sphere.